 Animal Area Rules:

-Listen to the instructions of your tour, they are here to make sure you have a fun and safe encounter.
-Your tour guide will be happy to answer any questions you have about the animals.
+Listen to the instructions of your tour guide; They are here to make sure you have a fun and safe encounter.

 Speak in a quiet voice.
 Our animals are very friendly, but shouting and screaming makes them feel uncomfortable and nervous.

-No cage may be entered without permission from your tour guide.
-Animals require a specific way of being introduced to new people.
+No enclosure may be entered without permission from your tour guide.

 Closed-toe shoes are required, no exceptions.
-(Tennis shoes, boots etc are great, no sandals, flip flops)
+(Tennis shoes, boots etc are great.
+NO sandals or flip flops)

 - We recommend wearing a long sleeve shirt and long pants.